MyselfNeon/RenameBot-2GB/README.md

 set_suffix - Set Your Suffix
 see_suffix - See Your Suffix
 del_suffix - Delete Your Suffix
-restart - To restart the bot [FOR ADMINS USE ONLY] broadcast - Message Broadcast command [FOR ADMINS USE ONLY]. status - Check bot status [FOR ADMINS USE ONLY].
+restart - To restart the bot [FOR ADMINS ONLY] broadcast - Message Broadcast command [FOR ADMINS ONLY]. status - Check bot status [FOR ADMINS ONLY].
 ```
 <h3>Contact Developer</h3>